-Regenerative Medicine is a growing new field in medicine that is based on the concept that physicians can harness the body's own powers to heal itself rather than relying exclusively on drugs or invasive surgical procedures.
-The field deals with the process of engineering human cells, tissues or organs to replace, restore or establish normal function .
+Regenerative medicine is a growing new field of medicine that is based on the concept that physicians can harness the body's own powers to heal itself rather than relying exclusively on drugs or invasive surgical procedures.
+The field deals with the process of engineering human cells, tissues or organs to replace, restore or establish normal function.
 While "regenerative medicine" predominantly includes therapies and devices that use stem cells, the term is also used to describe therapies that use progenitor cells, as well as other cellular products such as PRP (platelet-rich plasma).

 While both PRP and progenitor cells are widely used in the clinical setting, stem cells are still in the early clinical trial stages and not commercially available.
 PRP is used to treat orthopedic injuries and degenerative joint disease.
 Progenitor cells have been used for many decades in the form of bone marrow transplants.